SoftengPoliTo/SoftwareMetrics/README.md

     Can analyze an entire Directory

-## METRICS:
+## Metrics

-### All the desired metrics
+### All desired metrics

-CC
+- CC
-Ce
+- CE
-CHANGE
+- CHANGE
-C&K
+- C&K
-CLOC
+- CLOC
-Halstead
+- Halstead
-JLOC
+- JLOC
-LOC
+- LOC
-LCOM2
+- LCOM2
-MI
+- MI
-MPC
+- MPC
-NOM
+- NOM
-NPM
+- NPM
-STAT
+- STAT
-WMC
+- WMC

 ### Not used
- -	**CHANGE:** We do not consider this one now, because it is a metric that analyse different versions of the same code.
+ - **CHANGE:** This metric is not considered for now, because it analyses different versions of the same code.

  - **JLOC:** JavaDoc Lines of Code, it returns the number of JavaDoc lines.
-It can only be applied to Java code, but it is possible to create a similar metric for Rust.
+It can only be applied to `Java` code, but it is possible to create a similar metric for the `Rust` code.

 ### Not yet added
  - **LCOM2:** Lack of Cohesion in methods.
-Evolution of LCOM, by C&K.
+Evolution of LCOM by C&K.

- -	**STAT:** it counts the Number of Statements in a method.
+ - **STAT:** It counts the Number of Statements in a method.

  - **MPC:** Message Passing Coupling, it is a metric from the Li & Henry suite.

  - **NPM:** Number of Public Methods.
-It returns the number of all the methods of a class that are declared as public.
+It returns the number of methods in a class that are declared as public.

- -	**Ce:** Efferent Coupling, it can be computed per-class only.
+ - **CE:** Efferent Coupling, it can be computed per-class only.

 ### Used ones:
- -	**LOC:** sometimes called SLOC, returns the number of non-blank lines in a code.
-It can be calculated in different ways, since it does sot have a precise definition.
-It can refer to a Logical LOC (LLOC) or to a Physical LOC (LOC).
-Here we use LOC to indicate the Physical LOC.
+ - **LOC:** Lines of Code.
+It returns the number of non-blank lines in a code.

- -  **LLOC:** Logical lines of Code.
+ - **LLOC:** Logical Lines of Code.
+It returns the logical number of lines in a file.

  - **SLOC:** Source Lines of Code.
 It returns the total number of lines in a file.

- -	**CLOC:** Comment Lines of Code, it returns the number of comment lines.
+ - **CLOC:** Comment Lines of Code, it returns the number of comment lines in a file.

  - **CC:** McCabe's Cyclomatic Complexity.

- -	**C&K:** Chidamber & Kemerer, it can be computed per-class only.
-Currently, we support only 4 of the 6 metrics defined by this suite.
+ - **C&K:** Chidamber & Kemerer can be computed per-class only.
+Currently, we support only 4 of the 6 metrics defined by this metric suite.

- -	**Halstead:** it calculates the the Halstead suite.
+ - **Halstead:** It calculates the Halstead suite.

  - **MI:** Maintainability Index, it is per-function calculated metric.

- -	**WMC:** McCabe's Weighted Methods Count, it sums the CC of each methods of a class.
+ - **WMC:** McCabe's Weighted Methods Count.
+It sums the CC of each methods in a class.
 Hence, it is a per-class calculated function.

  - **NOM:** Number of Methods.
 It is a per-class and per-file metric.